patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 1. Randomly Initialize population
 2. Determine fitness of population
 3. Repeat

-	Select parents from population
+        * Select parents from population
-	Perform crossover on parents creating population
+	* Perform crossover on parents creating population
-	Perform mutation of population
+	* Perform mutation of population
-	Determine fitness of population
+	* Determine fitness of population
-	Continue until best individual is found
+	* Continue until best individual is found

-                                              One Max Problem-Example Output
+### One Max Problem-Example Output

-Results: Overtime, through the evolution, we get to the point where the vectors are full of 1s
+**Results:** Overtime, through the evolution, we get to the point where the vectors are full of 1s

-Lab 1: Genetic Algorithm with DEAP
+**### Lab 1: Genetic Algorithm with DEAP**

  One Max Problem 